Erwin Joseph Harris

 He moved his family to the Upper Peninsula in 1948, where he owned and operated Harris Service Garage and Case Farm and Surge Milkers Dealership in Trenary.
 After closing his business, EJ became District Manager for Field Enterprises Educational Corp (World Book Encyclopedias) until he was medically retired in 1967.

-In addition to his parents, his wife Myra on Jan.
-17, 2013, brothers, James, George, and Donald Harris, great-grandson, Matthew Ulatowski, and son-in-law, Chuck Busnuk, preceded him in death.
+In addition to his parents, he was preceded in death by his brothers, James, George, and Donald Harris; great-grandson, Matthew Ulatowski; and son-in-law, Chuck Busnuk.